-In general you need a keystore containing your end-user certificate in order to use UNICORE.
+In general you need a keystore containing your identity in order to use UNICORE, as well as a truststore file (or directory) containing trusted certificates.

-To use UCC with infrastructures that run a SAML-enabled VO server such as UVOS, there are additional options for specifying the VO server, your VO etc. Please see the SAML Push [?] section for details about the VO support.
+To use UCC with infrastructures that run a SAML-enabled VO server such as UVOS, there are additional options for specifying the VO server, your VO etc. Please see [?] section for details about the VO support.